 Working with UUIDs

-Currently, all UUIDs (eg for chapters, lessons, and exercises) must be generated manually.
-This annoyance can be alleviated by finding a UUID generator package for your text editor or IDE of choice.
+Currently, UUIDs must be generated manually to serve as the unique key for every course, chapter, lesson, and exercise.
+This can alleviate this annoyance by finding a UUID generator package for your text editor or IDE of choice.
 Some examples: